Sono molto lieta di annunciare il prossimo “Matta” 2016 programma a Lucca

 • Day trip to le Cinque Terre – Lunch included

 • Walking or Biking Lucca’s Walls with picnic supper on the wall

 • 2Free Choice afternoons: participants are free to climb the Guinigi Tower, wander Lucca at your own pace, relax, shop, bike the walls, visit S. Frediano, Duomo, S. Michele…or join the Lucca Italian School teachers and students in an activity organized by the school* (i.e., trip to Pisa, Pistoia, local museums, Watercolor Painting in the gardens, Palazzo Mansi, local art exhibits) (small additional cost to join school group activity)

 • 1 Full Free Day participants are free to visit Florence, Pisa, Viareggio or other nearby Tuscan towns

 Book Now!
 There are only 10 spots!
 The price for the Matta / Lucca Italian School Language program is $3,500.00.
-Availability is based on first-come first-served basis & a reservation is not guaranteed until the receipt of deposit or full trip payment.
+Availability is based on a first-come-first-served basis & a reservation is not guaranteed until the receipt of deposit or full trip payment.
 A $500 non-refundable deposit is required to secure your reservation.

-The balance of trip fee will be due approximately 60 days before trip start date (7/3/2016).
-You may also pay full trip fee at time of booking.
-To book with peace of mind and to safeguard your trip investment, in the case of personal emergency or a family life event that might prevent you from departing for Italy, you may want to consider purchasing travel insurance through agencies as such as: Travel Guard, AAA or American Express.
+The balance of the trip fee will be due approximately 60 days before the trip start date (7/3/2016).
+You may also pay a full trip fee at the time of booking.
+To book with peace of mind and to safeguard your trip investment, in the case of a personal emergency or a family life event that might prevent you from departing for Italy, you may want to consider purchasing travel insurance through agencies as such as Travel Guard, AAA or American Express.
 Please read the Cultura Italiana Arezzo Language School/ Matta Refund Policy & Terms of Conditions.

 Sunday, June 19: Arrive in Lucca, Meet Melissa and LIS teachers, Dinner at a local trattoria